-2 November 2013

-Dear Moses

-I know you were expecting to be made a member of the Learners' Learners' Representative Council.
+spelling and format errors. his draft letter in the example below.
+46 Maroela Street Fauna 9301 2 November 2013 Dear Moses I know you were expecting to be made a member of the Learners' Learners' Representative Council.
 Everybody I spoke to thought you would easily be elected.
-I am so sorry that it didn't work out and I want you to know that I stand by you.
-The only reason I can think of why you weren't chosen in the first place is that you were absent on the day.

-But let me give you a ray of hope.
-Zodwa Chikane is going leave to left school next week because of a family problem and so there's going to be a vacancy in the Learners' Representative Council.
-You must be next in line and I'm sure you will be selected.

-disappointment Please don't show your disappointment, bra.
+I am so sorry that it didn't work He corrects apostrophe: Learners' (plural) out and I want you to know that I stand by you.
+The only reason I can think of why you weren't chosen in the first place is that you were absent on the day. } } But let me give you a ray of hope.
+Zodwa Chikane is going leave to left school next week because of a family problem and so there's going to be a vacancy in the Learners' Representative He corrects verb tense: Council.
+You must be next in line and I'm sure you will be selected. $\langle \langle$ disappointment Please don't show your disapointment , bra.
 Things will come right, just hold on.
 It's just a matter of time.
-In the meantime, I'm holding thumbs - you really deserve it.

-Your best friend
+In the meantime, He corrects his spelling: I'm holding thumbs - you really deserve it.
+Your best friend Mkhaya